jessia-john/MarvelTasks-/Task21.md

      - Earlier it was mentioned more the data the better but sometimes their will be irrelevant, redundant features that need not be present and it is best to remove such data.
 The technical term for this is Feature Scaling.
      - Cleaning: Cleaning means refining our data and filling missing values with known/constant or blank values.

-6. Data wrangling & normalization
+6. Feature Scaling
-    Standardizing file formats and scaling the features using numbers to a commonn range to prevent domination by the features that contain larger value.
+    Standardizing or normalizing file formats and scaling the features using numbers to a commonn range to prevent domination by the features that contain larger value.

 Thus these videos gave an understanding into ML and its important step- Data Preparation.